 Integrating data from pipeline documents is a challenging task.
 With upcoming deadlines, and steep fines for non-compliance, operators are turning to artificial intelligence for help.

-Why is A.I. necessary?
+Why is A.I.
+Necessary for Pipeline Integrity Management?

 There are over 300,000 miles of natural gas pipelines in the U.S. and a significant portion of them were constructed prior to safety regulations mandated in the 1970’s.
 Much, if not all of the information related to these pipelines is on paper.